-The rate constant for the reaction of glycolate ions with hydrogen atoms is $4.6E+07 \text{ L} \text{ mol}^{-1} \text{ sec}^{-1}$.
-This is 4.6 times smaller than the rate constant for the reaction of formate ions ($2.1E+08 \text{ L} \text{ mol}^{-1} \text{ sec}^{-1}$).
+The rate constant for the reaction of glycolate ions with hydrogen atoms is 4.6E+07 L mol-1 sec-1.
+This is 4.6 times smaller than the rate constant for the reaction of formate ions (2.1E+08 L mol-1 sec-1).
 The reactivity of each anion with the hydrogen atoms is the product of its rate constant and its molarity in the SRAT solution.
 The fractions of hydrogen atoms reacting with each of the four anions can then be calculated from their respective reactivities.
-This methodology was used in Reference 3 to determine the fraction of radiolytic hydrogen atoms reacting with the SB3 SRAT solution.
+This methodology was used in Reference 3 to determine the fraction of radiolytic hydrogen atoms reacting with the formate in the SB3 SRAT solution.
 In that solution it was calculated that 94% of the radiolytic hydrogen atoms react with formate to produce H2.
 The remaining 6% react with nitrate and nitrite and don't produce H2.
-Results of the calculations are presented in Table 3-8.
+Results of the calculations are presented in Table 3-10.

-The effect on hydrogen atom reactivities of substituting glycolic acid for some of the formic acid in the SB3 SRAT to form an 80:20 molar glycolic to formic blend is shown in Table 3-8.
+The effect on hydrogen atom reactivities of substituting glycolic acid for some of the formic acid in the SB3 SRAT to form an 80:20 molar glycolic to formic blend is shown in Table 3-10.